 This suite of unique features isn't free, but, like many other long-tail keyword tools on this list, LongTailPro offers a free trial to test out functionality.

-What sets SEcockpit apart is that it's more geared toward SEO professionals (versus users optimizing for paid ads campaigns).
-With their keyword suggestions, you can choose to include synonyms from Google Ads, Google Suggest, Amazon Suggest, YouTube Suggest, and Google Related Searches.
+What sets SECockpit apart is that it's more geared toward SEO professionals (versus users optimizing for paid ad campaigns).
+With its keyword suggestions, you can choose to include synonyms from Google Ads, Google Suggest, Amazon Suggest, YouTube Suggest, and Google Related Searches.
 It displays these results alongside competitor data for comparison, and you can add additional parameters to get more relevant suggestions.